pizzaboxer/rbxgsconhost/README.md

 This is a console host emulator for [RBXGS](https://twitter.com/boxerpizza/status/1675670773564862465), allowing you to run it without needing IIS.
 At its core it's basically just an incredibly barebones [ISAPI](https://learn.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525172(v=vs.90)) host emulator.

-To use it, copy the RBXGS DLLs to the same folder as LoaderTest.exe, and run it.
+To use it, copy the RBXGS DLLs to the same folder as RBXGSConHost.exe, and run it.

 Excuse the horrid code, this is my first time touching C++ in like over 2 years or something.
 Don't run this in a production environment (yet) please.
 There's a lot of things to currently be fixed and improved.
 As it stands this is just a rough proof-of-concept.